ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     start_state_max_bounds_error: 0.1
     ```

- 1. Open the `config/controllers.yaml` and replace the content with the following:
+ 1. Create a new `controllers.yaml` file in the ROS2 MoveIt package's `config` directory:

     ```
     controller_names: